 Figures correct as of 2014

-Do you know the true cost of cheap meat? - watch Pig Business and find out more about why you should switch to organic.
+Do you know the true cost of cheap meat? - Farms Not Factories is a good place to find out more about why you should switch to organic.

 Organic pigs - Happier healthier animals